JovanMoolah/GesturetoSpeech/README.md

 Gestures glosses can also be cutomized to user-defined text

-All gestures are seen in diagram below
+All gestures are seen in diagram below.

 ![image](https://github.com/user-attachments/assets/f3baf81a-9e55-4e1f-953c-19933cb3072f)